AshitMilne/Planet-III/semper-idem/Prehistoric Ledger.md

 ---

 *RISC = Reduced Instruction Set Computer.
-Call this a rationalized operating system that is smart-contract enabled to pair-off or 'level' countervailing instructions to recover value lost as a negative externality (heat, emissions, noise all of which serve to bring forward end-of-life)
+Call this a rationalized operating system a 'smart-contract enabled' to pair-off or 'level' countervailing instructions to recover value lost as a negative externality (heat, emissions, noise all of which serve to bring forward end-of-life)